Prescription Drug Costs and Health Reform: FAQ

 Do all health plans cover prescription drugs?

-Yes.
 All health plans for sale in your state's Marketplace must offer prescription drug coverage, as well as those sold on the individual market or offered through a small employer.
-It's one of 10 essential benefits that plans must have, according to the Affordable Care Act.
+It's one of 10 essential helath benefits that plans must have, according to the Affordable Care Act.
 Large employers (those with 50 or more employees) are not required to offer the essential health benefits, but nearly all do.

 Check the summary of benefits for plans offered by your employer to see if it covers prescription drugs.